boltex/leointeg/README.md

 ![auto sync](https://raw.githubusercontent.com/boltex/leointeg/master/resources/nav-tags.gif)

-## Undo Panel ✂️
+## Undo Panel  🔄

-Use the undo / redo icons above the Leo outline or the undo pane.
-You can also right-click on an undo step to change to that state directly!
+Use the undo / redo icons above the outline or above the undo pane itself.
+You can also right-click on an undo step to directly switch to that specific state!

 ![auto sync](https://raw.githubusercontent.com/boltex/leointeg/master/resources/undo-pane.gif)